As you prepare to leave Norway, here’s a departure checklist that might be helpful for you.

 5. REGISTER YOUR MOVE WITH NORWEGIAN AUTHORITIES

-You must notify the Norwegian authorities of your move out of Norway by completing and submitting the form “Notification to the National Registry of a Move Abroad“.
+You must notify the Norwegian authorities of your move out of Norway by completing and submitting the form “Notification of emigration from Norway“.
 You should mail the completed form to your local tax office no earlier than 14 days before your departure.
 Please note that failure to register your move may result in difficulties in the future should you wish to return to Norway for longer periods of time.

 6. BANK ACCOUNT